gbif/hp-swissnatcoll/en/how-to-publish-data.md

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 ⚠️ Only images that can be linked to an <strong>existing record</strong> in your DAGI dataset can be uploaded.<br>
-  ⚠️ This feature is <strong>NOT for high definition images</strong>, but for enhancing the visibility of collections who don't have a publicly available image deposit webpage.
+  ⚠️ This feature is <strong>NOT for high definition images</strong>, but for enhancing the visibility of collections who don't have a publicly available image deposit website.
 </div>

 <br>